atulgpt/SeFA/README.md

   -m {etrade_benefit_history}, --source-mode {etrade_benefit_history}
                         Specify the source mode.
 Currently, only benefit history from etrade is supported, default = etrade_benefit_history
   -cal {calendar,financial}, --calendar-mode {calendar,financial}
-                        Specify the calendar duration for consideration, default = calendar -ay ASSESSMENT_YEAR, --assessment-year ASSESSMENT_YEAR
+                        Specify the calendar period for consideration, default = calendar -ay ASSESSMENT_YEAR, --assessment-year ASSESSMENT_YEAR
                         Current year of assessment year.
 For AY 2019-2020, input will be 2019.
 Input will be of type integer -v, --verbose         Enable the debug logs